-Zhao, B. Columbia University

 The Volumetric CT Technical Committee is deeply grateful for the support and technical assistance provided by the staff of the Radiological Society of North America.

 Appendix B: Conventions and Definitions

 Acquisition vs. Analysis vs. Interpretation: This document organizes acquisition, reconstruction, post-processing, analysis and interpretation as steps in a pipeline that transforms data to information to knowledge.
 Acquisition, reconstruction and post-processing are considered to address the collection and structuring of new data from the subject.
 Analysis is primarily considered to be computational steps that transform the data into information, extracting important values.
 Interpretation is primarily considered to be judgment that transforms the information into knowledge.
 (The transformation of knowledge into wisdom is beyond the scope of this document.)